HEPData/hepdata/CONTRIBUTING.rst

 1. The pull request should include tests and must not decrease test coverage.
 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring.
-3. The pull request should work for Python 2.7, 3.3, 3.4 and 3.5.
-Check
+3. The pull request should work for Python 2.7.
+Check https://travis-ci.org/HEPData/hepdata/pull_requests and make sure that the tests pass.
-   https://travis-ci.org/HEPData/hepdata/pull_requests
-   and make sure that the tests pass for all supported Python versions.